 Fashion sampling can be a tricky process at first but if your garment sample is made to perfection then your apparel production will be a smooth sail.

-Disadvantages to making your own garment sample
+Disadvantages of making your own garment sample

 Differing construction methods